Kobedi/ai-example/README.md

 of Customer Profiling and another for drilling down on the 3 different customer profiling strategies.
 I will leave it to you have some fun and check how I did it.
 Thanks to @Baeldung for the wonderful example, it really does give a nice kickstart into Spring AI.

+You will need to provide your own Open AI API Key.
+Once you have it, just add it to the application.yml.
+Use the last link to create your
+API Key and then add it as advised.
+[Add it without the ""]

 Please feel free to access my own code example, the third link just so you can see how I structured my understanding.
 I am sure you will find a few issue here and there
 , that's no problem.
 I am just also learning like everyone else.
 See my attempt in  https://github.com/Kobedi/ai-example.git